Welcome to KERSWELL FARM SHEPHERD HUTS

 GUIDE GUESTS AROUND THE FARM

-Six-year-old 'Bear' is a great favourite with our guests and often shows them around the farm, waiting patiently whilst the ponies, pigs or hens are admired.
+Seven-year-old 'Bear' is a great favourite with our guests and often shows them around the farm, waiting patiently whilst the pigs or hens are admired.
 He has a very gentle nature and an inexhaustible enthusiasm for fetching tennis balls!